maxxiimo/the-front-end-manifesto/mobile-foundation.md

 ### User Agent Sniffing

-Back at Fidelity mobile was a complete separate concern from desktops.
+Back at Fidelity pre-smart phone, mobile was a complete separate concern from desktops.
 I worked there slightly before smart phones emerged, and back then smallscreen devices operated behind what was referred to as a carriers "walled garden" which oftentimes did not allow CSS, or JavaScript, or HTML tables, or all three.
 Back then there were so many different types of devices, rules, screen sizes, and mobile browsers (or none at all).

 To complicate matters at Fidelity it was our objective to cover 99.999% [possibly exaggerated by me] of all small screen devices out there.
 Why?
 Imagine a billionaire customer from Bahrain trying to look at his or her Fidelity portfolio on some obscure cell phone and nothing showing up!
 [Rationale also made up by me, but not the underlying object.
 Consistent coverage.]